 O It is the doctrine that indicates the main features of the branch, namely: specific physical facilities, a clean clientele and the appointment of a manager who is qualified to deal with third parties (but in most of the time the Manager of the parent company or a representative of the parent company with a possible signature delegation to an operational executive);

 o The AUSCGIE does not expressly define the rules for the establishment of the branch.
-Reference should therefore be made to commercial law and to the provisions relating to the registration of RCCM.
+Reference should therefore be made to commercial law and to the provisions relating to the registration of RCCM find more about roofing contractors in san diego.
 The Uniform Act does not, however, provide for the obligation to publish the establishment of the branch;

 o the duration of the branch’s activity may not in principle exceed 2 years from the date of registration with the RCCM.
 However, the Uniform Act provides for the possibility of an exemption issued by order of the Minister responsible for Trade (example: 1 year in Senegal).